patzsantos/e-portfolio-uoeo/oop_unit1.md

 _**On completion of this unit you will be able to:<br>**_ _-Apply Python tools to examine the quality of code.<br>
 -Implement data structures to store data.<br>
--Implement a search algorithm to explore stored data.br>_
+-Implement a search algorithm to explore stored data.br>_-->

 ## e-Portfolio Activity